Leonid900/Unity3D-Easy-Documentation/README.md

 ## 🍕 Advanced Stuff

 ### How to make Video Player play video from Youtube.
-Download https://github.com/iBicha/UnityYoutubePlayer script from Github.
+<p>Download https://github.com/iBicha/UnityYoutubePlayer script from Github.<br>

-Unarchive everything from Assets folder in archive to your project Assets folder.
+Unarchive everything from Assets folder in archive to your project Assets folder.<br>

-Place "Youtube Player (Script)" above ↑ your "Video Player" component.
+Place "Youtube Player (Script)" above ↑ your "Video Player" component.<br>

-Video Player should have "Source: URL" and "Play On Awake: True" for the testing.
+Video Player should have "Source: URL" and "Play On Awake: True" for the testing.</p>

 You can do things with these functions:
 ```csharp